-The Division of Nursing offers a Bachelor of Science in Nursing (BSN) for traditional four-year students and second-degree students; a RN-BSN degree; a Masters Degree in Nursing (See Nursing under Graduate Programs of Study); and, a BSN/PreMed track.
+The Division of Nursing offers a Bachelor of Science in Nursing (BSN) for traditional four-year students and second-degree students; a RN-BSN degree and a BSN/PreMed track.

 ADMISSION

 The BSN degree option is divided into pre-nursing and a professional component of nursing.
 If a student has transferred in credits from other academic institutions/ nursing programs, letters of good standing, with indication of no disciplinary actions must be submitted in order to be admitted to the Division of Nursing.
 Letters from academic institutions are to be addressed to the Office of Admissions and letters from the nursing programs to the Chair of Nursing.